TextUp/textup-frontend/README.md

 However, the main drawback of this command is that all commits that touched the subtree and used.
 If we need more control, we can cherry pick the commits we want to push to the subtree.

 [More details about this and about all git-subtree related commands can be found at this tutorial](https://medium.com/@porteneuve/mastering-git-subtrees-943d29a798ec#.s0lfst7jk)

+If you are changing dependency versions, you will need to update `npm-shrinkwrap.json`.
+Follow the steps outlined in [this conservative guide for updating `npm-shrinkwrap.json`](https://github.com/thewoolleyman/npm-shrinkwrap-helper)

 ## Running / Development